redisson/redisson/docs/configuration.md

 Default value: `0`

-Database index used for Redis or Valkey connection.
+Database index used for Valkey or Redis connection.

 **password**

 Default value: `null`

-Password for Redis or Valkey server authentication.
+Password for Valkey or Redis server authentication.

 **username**

 Default value: `null`

-Username for Redis or Valkey server authentication.
+Username for Valkey or Redis server authentication.
 Requires Redis 6.0 and higher.

 **credentialsResolver**

 Default value: empty

-Defines Credentials resolver, which is invoked during connection for Redis or Valkey server authentication.
-Returns Credentials object per Redis or Valkey node address, it contains `username` and `password` fields.
-Allows you to specify dynamically changing Redis credentials.
+Defines Credentials resolver, which is invoked during connection for Valkey or Redis server authentication.
+Returns Credentials object per Valkey or Redis node address, it contains `username` and `password` fields.
+Allows you to specify dynamically changing Valkey or Redis credentials.

-**credentialsReapplyInterval**
-Default value: 0

-Defines Credentials resolver invoke interval in milliseconds for Valkey or Redis server authentication. `0` means disable.
+Available implementations:

+* `org.redisson.config.EntraIdCredentialsResolver`

 **subscriptionsPerConnection**